| |

 You Can Pay More For Comfort At The Blue Lagoon Vs Sky Lagoon

-You can upgrade to the Retreat Spa package at the Blue Lagoon which gives you access to the retreat spa AND the retreat Lagoon.
-The Retreat Lagoon is where you want to be!
+You can upgrade to the Retreat Spa package (now called Classic Admission) at the Blue Lagoon which gives you access to the retreat spa for 5 hours AND the retreat Lagoon.
+Let’s just say, the Retreat Lagoon is where you want to be!

-Along with the quieter lagoon, you also get more spa-like amenities in your package, like the 7-step ritual (and don’t worry, you still get one free drink!).
+Along with the quieter lagoon, you also get more spa-like amenities in your package, like the 7-step ritual.

 blue-lagoon-swim-up-bar